-Our viewKwetsani Camp stands out for its lovely location and design, and its very relaxed atmosphere.
-The wide range of activities is slightly more at the mercy of the floodwaters here than in other, drier concessions, but this is a great place to spend a couple of nights at the beginning or end of any trip.
+Kwetsani Camp stands out for its lovely location and design, and its very relaxed atmosphere.
+The range of activities is slightly more dependent on the floodwaters here than it is in most drier concessions, and the levels of game are not as good as elsewhere in the Delta, none the less this small camp is a lovely place to spend a couple of nights at the beginning or end of any trip.

 Food & drink

 - Food quality

 - The food at Kwetsani is served buffet-style and is generally of a good standard, as it was during our last visit in October 2017.
 Children and vegetarians are catered for on request.